-This summer, take a look at these cash back credit cards offering some of the most lucrative rewards rates and signup bonuses without charging exorbitant fees.
+This winter, take a look at these cash back credit cards offering some of the most lucrative rewards rates and signup bonuses without charging exorbitant fees.
 If you can’t seem to settle on a cash back card for your wallet, any of the cards on this list can help guide your decision.

 Wells Fargo Active Cash℠ Card: Best for Flat-Rate Rewards